Andriouz/CI-CD-Pipeline-for-10-Miroservices/README.md

 **Security Groups:** Security groups act as a virtual firewall for your instance to control inbound and outbound traffic.

 - Port 22 (SSH): Allows SSH access to the instance.

 - Port 80 (HTTP): Allows web traffic to the instance.

 - Port 465 (SMTP): Used for secure email transmission.

 - Port 3000: Commonly used for development servers (e.g., Node.js).

 - Port 8080: Often used for web servers and development.

 - Port 8081: Another common port for web servers.

 - Port 9090: Typically used for web-based management interfaces.

 - Port 9000: Often used for custom applications.

 - Port 32630: Specific to your application needs.

 - Port 6443: Kubernetes API server.

 - Port 9115: Prometheus metrics.

 - Outbound Rules: Allow all traffic to ensure the instance can communicate externally.

-SSH into the Server: After launching your virtual machine, Open your terminal and use the following command to SSH into your instance: ssh -i /path/to/your-key-pair.pem ubuntu@your-ec2-public-dns Replace /path/to/your-key-pair.pem with the path to your key pair file and your-ec2-public-dns with the public DNS of your EC2 instance.
+**2. SSH into the Server: After launching your virtual machine, Open your terminal and use the following command to SSH into your instance:**

+ssh -i /path/to/your-key-pair.pem ubuntu@your-ec2-public-dns

+Replace /path/to/your-key-pair.pem with the path to your key pair file and your-ec2-public-dns with the public DNS of your EC2 instance.